LiveEngage-Examples/LiveEngageExamples/WebAppSDK/README.md

 You can view a live example here:[Alias Widget](https://scottwestover.herokuapp.com/liveengageWidgets/aliasWidget/)

 # Chat Starting Page Widget
-This is an example widget of how you can use and Engagement Attribute to pass the chat starting page URL to a Google Spreadsheet and then use that data for a custom report.
+This is an example widget of how you can use an Engagement Attribute to pass the chat starting page URL to a Google Spreadsheet and then use that data for a custom report.

 In order to use this widget, you will need to have a Google Account, that way you can host a spreadsheet on your Google Drive.
 Inside the Chat Starting Page Widget folder, you will see instructions on how to set this up.

+# HTML Table Widget
+This is an example widget of how you can send HTML tables through chat, and style them by using on page CSS.
+By using the on page CSS, it allows for the client to customize the look of the tables and have them match the branding of their chat window.

+You can view a live example here:[HTML Table Widget](https://scottwestover.herokuapp.com/liveengageWidgets/JCrewWidget/)

 # Knowledge Base Widget
 This is an example widget that shows how you can have a knowledge base of information that an agent can search through, and then send that content to a visitor.